Dance Genres

 Private Lessons for Singing or Acting

-Private singing lessons are available with Verity on a one to one basis, helping students to develop technique and confidence.
+Private singing lessons are available with Katie on a one to one basis, helping students to develop technique and confidence.
 Private students can work towards exams with LAMDA if they wish.

-Please speak with Verity personally if you would like singing lessons.
+Please speak with Katie personally if you would like singing lessons.